billoxbury/billoxbury.github.io/_posts/2022-02-10-plosone-topic-tree.md

 In this code, the functions <tt>find_count()</tt> and <tt>find_children()</tt> parse the HTML of the currently visited topic page and extract the count and subtopics respectively.
 (For this I use the package _rvest_ in R.)

+<h2>2.
+Counting</h2>

-The code generates a data frame with (as of 9 Feb 2022) a total of 16,721 rows (topics).
-From this data frame we can read off any tree statistics - for example the node count by depth:
+The code generates a data frame with <i>(as of 9 Feb 2022)</i> a total of 16,721 rows (topics).
+From this data frame we can read off any tree statistics - for example the node count by depth in the tree:

 <img src="/assets/img/2022-02-10/count_by_depth.png" width="100%">